Edogadoc/python-wordle-logic/README.md

 * **Python:** Written in pure Python 3.x with no external dependencies.

 ## How to Run
-1. Ensure you have all of the files are installed in the same folder.
+1. Ensure you have all of the files installed in the same folder.
 2. Ensure you have Python (VSCode/IDLE) installed.
 3. Run the script:
     ```bash